inspektor-gadget/inspektor-gadget/docs/ci.md

 This repository uses GitHub Actions to create a custom Continuous Integration (CI) workflow named `Inspektor Gadget CI`.
-This workflow compiles and uploads the Inspektor Gadget CLI, local-gadget and gadget container image and runs their unit and integration tests.
+This workflow compiles and uploads the Inspektor Gadget CLI (`kubectl-gadget` and `ig`) and gadget container images and runs their unit and integration tests.
 In addition, it verifies that the documentation is up-to-date and runs a static code analysis using Golang linters.

 A fork of this project should enable GitHub Actions in the repo settings page and add the proper